kasperkouhia/agency-landing-page/README.md

 Users should be able to:

-- View the optimal layout for the site depending on their device's screen size (mobile: 375px, desktop: 1440px)
+- View the optimal layout for the site depending on their device's screen size (mobile viewport width: 375px, desktop viewport width: 1440px)
 - See hover states for all interactive elements on the page
 - Show and hide the navigational menu on the mobile page layout